-- Place the wheelchair with the user forward-facing in direction of vehicle travel. - Make sure the motors are engaged and that the remote is switched off. - Activate anti-tipper.
+- Place the wheelchair with the user forward-facing in direction of vehicle travel. - Make sure the motors are engaged and that the remote is switched off. - Make sure the two battery packs are removed.

 The wheelchair tie-down positions where the restraint system straps must be placed are marked with snap hook symbols (see following figures and section 2.7 Labels and Symbols on the Product, page 18).